eamonne/ghostwriter/README.md

 * One intermediate state could be `thinking` where it can use the input of the tool as a place to write out thoughts, and the output of the tool is ignored
 * But overall what we're leading to here is a system where the prompts are easy to write, easy to copy/paste, easy to maintain
 * And then maybe we can have a set of evals or examples that are easy to use on top of a prompt mode
-* Increasingly, the reMarkable2 case might HAPPEN to be a specific prompt we set up in this system...
+* Increasingly, the reMarkable case might HAPPEN to be a specific prompt we set up in this system, and the rest could be extracted as a framework...
 * So the state machine could be:

 ```mermaid